This beautiful and healthy stacked Sicilian Citrus Salad is a brilliant pop of color and flavor for your winter table!

 You can peel and slice your citrus any way you want, but I find it easiest to slice them into quarter inch slices with their peel on, and then go around each slice with a small sharp serrated knife to remove the peel.
 Pop out any seeds before you start stacking.

 Add some goat or feta cheese, some crushed pistachios (roasted and salted), thinly sliced red onion and a sprinkling of fresh mint leaves.
-I find the salad hardly needs any dressing at all, maybe a drizzle of really good olive oil, some salt and fresh black pepper.
+I find this Sicilian citrus salad hardly needs any dressing at all, maybe a drizzle of really good olive oil, some salt and fresh black pepper.
 The juice of the fruit provides the acidity.
 Go for a simple vinaigrette if you want a more pronounced flavor.

 - Your choice of micro greens or lettuce mix for the base of the salad, I used micro kale